An active instance of the payment service block will contain the following objects:

 necessary initialisation by itself.
 The test programs

-PaymentManager
+PaymentManager and

 each purse has already been executed.
 This will be done by the SEMPER